Ivanna1215/allo/README.md

 # allo

 This  test project is a test automation suite for allo.ua, a popular online marketplace in Ukraine.
 It uses the Cypress testing framework to automate various user scenarios and ensure the website's functionality and user experience meet the expected standards.
+## Getting started
+To get started with this project, follow these steps:

-Install 'node.js'.
+Install Node.js
-Install 'cypress' via 'npm'.
+Install Cypress via npm: npm install cypress
-Clone this repository to your local machine.
+Clone this repository to your local machine
-Install dependencies by running 'npm install'.
+Install dependencies by running: npm install

 ## Execution
 ### Build and open Cypress Test Runner